 Generally, lacquer comes in one colour with one shine level, pre-selected and applied by the manufacturer.
-This will generally be a high gloss, gloss, matt or satin finished lacquer.
+This will generally be a high gloss, gloss, matte or satin finished lacquer.

-Oil is highly customisable (particularly the European style – link to products) as it is applied after installation, so you can choose the shine level of the oil (again – high gloss, gloss, matt or satin) to best suit your colour choice and décor.
+Oil is highly customisable as it is applied after installation, so you can choose the shine level of the oil (again – high gloss, gloss, matte or satin) to best suit your colour choice and décor.
 We recommend talking to your installer about getting small samples of each finish and colour and comparing them in your home, as this will help you make the perfect choice.

 Below - lacquer finished in 12A